Tardi Beg

 It is reported that he was disliked by both the troops and generals and was eventually killed for cowardice by Bairam Khan.

-Beg is said to have refused to give up his horse for the heavily pregnant Hamida, wife of Humayun, when she was eight months pregnant with her son Akbar.
+Beg is said to have refused to give up his horse for the heavily pregnant Hamida Banu Begum, wife of Humayun, when she was eight months pregnant with her son Akbar.
 He is also said to have charged Humayun 20% interest on a loan.
 Beg was further accused of deserting the city of Agra as soon as Hemu's forces approached.

 The truth of these allegations is difficult to gauge as most were written after his death and following the great successes of Bairam Khan, his executor.
 The allegations therefore may have been created to justify the action taken by Bairam.